TheGemmell/js-cheatsheet/README.md

 ```
 The above example will run 10 times, as you can see, we need to declare the value of `i` outside the loop.
 Otherwise it would never start the loop, because JavaScript doesn't know what `i` means

-If we were to forget to increment `i` it would run forever, as the condition would never be false.
-Since `i` would never get higher than `0`
+If we were to forget to increment `i` after each iteration, it would run forever.
+Since the condition would never be false, as `i` would never get higher than `0`